 3. Use an IDE

-While you can get away using a basic text editor to create HTML files, there are Integrated Development Environment (IDE) designed to make your life easier by color coding code snips and autocompleting lines.
+While you can get away with using a basic text editor to create HTML files, there are Integrated Development Environment (IDE) designed to make your life easier by color coding code snips and autocompleting lines.
 Download and install one of the following text editing softwares if you don’t already have one.
 In this workshop, you will mainly use Webstorm to edit and write HTML, CSS, and Javascript.

 Webstorm - (Windows, Mac, or Linux) One of cross-platform IDEs primarily for web, JavaScript and TypeScript development.
 Many of JetBrain's other IDEs include the feature set of WebStorm via plugins.